Bond Fundamentals I

 1. This is a simple calculation method.
 Yield to maturity is different and slightly better than what we show in our example but not taken into account as it is too difficult to explain and understand.
 IF we have no debt moratorium the value of our 3% ABC bond will go up by about 7.5% each year it is closing in 2020.

-2. Bonds with an adjustable rate or insured nominal rate are most of the time insured by some dangerous uncontrolled Derivative (Credit Default Swap).
+2. Bonds with an adjustable rate or insured nominal rate are most of the time insured by some dangerous uncontrolled Derivatives (Credit Default Swap).

 3. To calculate the yield to maturity one must make the difference between the market and redemption price, divide it by the number of yours until maturity and add or subtract this figure from the calculated yield.